timneumann1/FunSearch-Sidon/README.md

 Now the FunSearch experiment will repeatedly query the LLM and update the programs database.

 Here are some remarks on this architecture as added by @jonppe:

-'Note that in the last command we use the ExternalProcessSandbox that is not fully safe but makes it a bit less likely that invalid code from LLM would break the search.'

-**Alternatively, you can run the main Python process on a host computer outside of any container and let the process build and run separate sandbox containers (still requires Podman/Docker).
-This variant could be also used, e.g., in Colab quite safely since the environment is some kind of container itself.**

 ```
-pip install .

-funsearch run examples/cap_set_spec.py 11
+Note that in the last command we use the ExternalProcessSandbox that is not fully safe
+but makes it a bit less likely that invalid code from LLM would break the search. [...]
+Currently, the search is only using single thread with no asyncio and is somewhat slow
+for challenging tasks.
 ```

-**Currently, the search is only using single thread with no asyncio and is somewhat slow for challenging tasks.**
+For alternative ways of running the algorithm safely, refer to @jonppe's GitHub page.